OnChainSurvivor/OnChainSurvivor/README.md

 Follow these steps to set up Onchain Survivor on your local machine:

 ### ⏱️Prerequisites⏱️
--
+- Currently test environments have almost no requirements, Should easily run in devices from 5 years or less.

 ### 💿Installation💿
-- Simply run index.html in your preferred browser.
+- Simply Fork the repo and open index.html in your preferred browser.

 ## 🎮How to Play🎮